plasma-umass/NextDoor/README.md

 # Graph Inputs

-Graph Inputs used in the paper can be downloaded from the url: <b>TODO</b>.
+Graph Inputs used in the paper can be downloaded from the url: https://drive.google.com/file/d/19duY39ygWS3RAiqEetHUKdv-4mi_F7vj/view?usp=sharing.
 These graphs are obtained from snap.stanford.edu and each edge is assigned a random weight within [1, 5).

 # Building Example Sampling Application
 `example/uniformRandomWalk.cu` shows how to develop a Uniform Random Walk application using NextDoor.
+First declare a sample class that can be used to store extra information.
+Then create an application struct that implements several functions required to execute a random walk.
+These functions are:
+* `steps`: returns the number of steps to travel from the starting vertices of a sample.
+* `stepSize`: returns the number of vertices to sample at every step.
+* `next`: returns the sampled vertex
+* `samplingType`: returns the kind of sampling, i.e., <i>IndividualNeighborhood</i> or <i>CollectiveNeighborhood</i>.
+* `stepTransits`: Transit vertex for given step.

+Other functions that are needed to be defined includes:
+* `initialSample`: Initial transit of sample
+* `numSamples`: Number of samples
+* `initialSampleSize`: Number of initial transits
+* `initializeSample`: Initialize the sample struct

 To build the application, run
 ```
 make